Loreley-Felsen | © Sebastian Reifferscheid

 Loreley 7, 56348 Bornich

-The 125m high slate rock (193.14m above sea level) is geologically approx. 4 million years old and has been the centre of Rhine romanticism since the 19th century.
-The Rhine here is only 175 m wide.
-The current is correspondingly strong here.
-An additional danger used to be the rocky reefs in the water, so that ships were exposed to great danger here.
-Many ships sank and many people lost their lives.
-The word Loreley comes from the words "Ley"=rock and "Loren"=listening.
-This was probably derived from the sound of the rapids and the buzzing of the multiple echoes in the narrow valley section.
+The 125-meter-high slate rock (193.14m above sea level) is geologically about 4 million years old and has been the center of Rhine romanticism since the 19th century.
+The Rhine is only 175 meters wide here.
+Correspondingly, the current is quite strong.
+An additional danger in the past were the rock reefs in the water, which placed ships in great peril.
+Many ships sank, and many people lost their lives.
+The word Loreley comes from the words "Ley"=rock and "Loren"=to listen.
+This was probably derived from the rushing of the rapids and the hum of the multiple echoes in the narrow section of the valley.

-The legend of the Loreley is probably known to everyone, less its origin.
-The female figure Loreley was brought to life in 1800 in Clemens Brentano's ballad "Zu Bacharach am Rheine".
-Here, as a beautiful sorceress, she drags all men to their doom and, on her way to exile, plunges from the rock into the Rhine.
-In 1824 Heinrich Heine published his "Loreley" poem, the content of which corresponds to today's legend.
-The Loreley is a beautiful female figure sitting on the top of the rock, combing her golden hair and casting a spell over the sailors and thus drawing them to their death.
-In 1838, Friedrich Silcher set the Heine poem to music and consolidated the world-famous legend with his Loreley song.
+The legend of Loreley is probably known to everyone, but less so its origin.
+The female figure Loreley was brought to life in 1800 in Clemens Brentano's ballad "At Bacharach on the Rhine."
+Here, as a beautiful sorceress, she leads all men to their doom and throws herself into the Rhine from the rock on her way to exile.
+In 1824, Heinrich Heine published his "Loreley" poem, which corresponds in content to today's legend.
+Loreley is depicted as a beautiful woman sitting at the cliff's edge, combing her golden hair, and enchanting the sailors to their deaths.
+In 1838, Friedrich Silcher then set Heine's poem to music, solidifying the world-famous legend with his Loreley song.

 Loreley Felsen